auth0/docs/articles/server-platforms/aspnet-owin/06-authorization.md

 ## Restrict an action based on a user's roles

 As with the country property which was added in the previous step, you will also need to manually extract the roles from the user in the `OnAuthenticated` event and add the appropriate claims.
-For each role you can add a role of the type `ClaimTypes.Role`.
+For each role, you can add a role of the type `ClaimTypes.Role`.

 This will ensure proper integration with the existing role-based authorization in ASP.NET MVC and allow you to restrict access to a controller by simply decorating your controller actions with the `[Authorize(Roles = ?)]` attribute